Personal Branding Toolkit – Part 1: Business Cards

 3) Logo: Whether you have a personal or corporate logo, it has to be included on your branded business card.
 A logo is the best visual for branding.
 I don’t see many business cards that don’t include this crucial element.
 Example logos

-5) URL(s): This is the perfect time to include a link to your blog, LinkedIn account or any other website that best represents your brand.
-It’s almost like saying “for more information that is not included on this business card, please see these websites.”
-Don’t include more than 2 or people won’t know what to do.
+5) URL(s): This is the perfect time to include a link to your website, portfolio, or LinkedIn profile — whichever best represents your brand.
+It’s almost like saying “for more information that is not included on this business card, visit here.”
+Don’t include more than two links or it’ll dilute your focus.

 9) Personal brand statement: This is yet another place to put your personal brand statement.
 Remember, this statement includes “what you’re the best at” and “the audience you serve.”
 It’s personal positioning for the 21st century.